Running Local Models with vLLM

 Running the vLLM Server (Standalone)

-to help start a vLLM server with features like logging, retry attempts, and timeout.
-This is useful for running vLLM outside of Docker Compose, for example, directly on a machine with GPU access.
+A script is provided at scripts/run_vllm_server.sh to help start a vLLM server with features like logging, retry attempts, and timeout.
+This is intended for running vLLM as a separate standalone service (for example, on a machine with GPU access).

 Before running the script: 1.
 Ensure your vLLM Python virtual environment is activated.